neurostuff/compose-docs/docs/introduction/ecosystem.md

 Aside from obvious extraction erors, automated coordinate extraction lacks the ability to determine critical information, such as whether the activation is positive or negative.
 In addition, it's not possible to segregate the coordinates into distinct contrast, conditions, or studies without manual curation.

-* Coordinate-based analyses are inherently **inferior to image-based** meta-analysis, which is becoming increasingly possible with sharing of unthresholded statisical maps in repositories like [NeuroVault][https://neurovault.org].
+* Coordinate-based analyses are inherently **inferior to image-based** meta-analysis, which is becoming increasingly possible with sharing of unthresholded statisical maps in repositories like [NeuroVault][].

 _Neurosynth Compose_ aims to address these limitations: